breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 |<center><img src="../images/pref_graph1.svg"/></center>|<center><img src="../images/pref_mat1.png"/></center>|
 |<center><img src="../images/pref_graph2.svg"/></center>|<center><img src="../images/pref_mat2.png"/></center>|

-One of the earliest examples of graph computation can be found in Valiant, 1975.
+One of the earliest examples of graph computation can be found in [Valiant](http://theory.stanford.edu/~virgi/cs367/papers/valiantcfg.pdf) (1975):

 <center>
 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">TIL: CFL parsing can be reduced to boolean matrix multiplication (Valiant, 1975), known to be subcubic (Strassen, 1969), and later proven an asymptotic lower bound (Lee, 1997).
 This admits efficient GPGPU implementation (Azimov, 2017) in <a href="https://twitter.com/YaccConstructor?ref_src=twsrc%5Etfw">@YaccConstructor</a> <a href="https://t.co/3Vbml0v6b9">https://t.co/3Vbml0v6b9</a></p>&mdash; breandan (@breandan) <a href="https://twitter.com/breandan/status/1277136195118600192?ref_src=twsrc%5Etfw">June 28, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 </center>

+This astonishing result suggests that, at least for the context free languages, there is a parsing algorithm which is equivalent to matrix multiplication.
+Suppose we want to simulate an automata.
+All of these automata can be evolved using matrix multiplication:

-- Finite automata
+- Pushdown automata
 - Buchi automata
 - Pushdown automata
 - Petri nets

-Suppose we want to simulate an automata.
-All of these automata can be evolved using matrix multiplication!
+We will now show a few examples:

 ## Linear chains